Automorphism group of Batyrev Calabi-Yau threefolds: Second Chern class of Batyrev Calabi-Yau threefolds

-\begin{proof}( of theorem \ref{c2-positive}, Wilson \cite{W1}) In both case we get an intrinsically determined projective embedding of $Z$.
-In the first case when $c_2$ is strictly positive, the intersection of $k_{Z}$ with level sets $c_2\cdot w \equiv a$, $a\in \Z$, are bounded, therefore there are finitely many integral points on it.
+For every smooth Calabi-Yau threefold $Z$, the second Chern class of the tangent bundle, $c_2(TZ)$, is an integral class in $H^4(Z)$, or dually in $N_1(Z)$; therefore, it corresponds to a linear map $c_2(TZ)\wedge - : H^{1,1}(Z)\to \Z$.
+By \cite[Theorem 1.1]{Mi}, we know that this linear map is non-negative on the K\"{a}hler cone, i.e. $\tn{PD}[c_2(TZ)] \in \ov{NE}(Z)$ .
+If $\tn{PD}[c_2(TZ)] \in NE^0(Z)$, where $NE^0(Z)$ is the interior of cone of effective curves, we get an intrinsically determined projective embedding of $Z$: since the intersection of $\ov{\ck}_{Z}$ with level sets $c_2(TZ)^{-1}(a)$, $a\in \Z$, are bounded, there are finitely many integral points on each level set.
 Let $a$ be the first positive integer where this set is non-empty.
-Then consider the ample class obtained by sum of elements of this set and the projective embedding determined by a multiple of this class into some $\P^n$.
-Thus any automorphism of $Z$ comes from a linear automorphism of $\P^n$.
-Therefore $Auto(Z)$ has finitely many components and since it is discrete, it would be finite.
-Similar story is true for the second case.
-In both cases there is a $Auto(Z)$-invariant ample class which gives the desired result. \end{proof}
+Consider the ample class obtained by sum of elements of this set and the projective embedding determined by a multiple of this class into some $\P^N$.
+Every automorphism of $Z$ comes from a linear automorphism of $\P^N$; therefore, $\tn{Auto}(Z)$ has finitely many components.
+Since it is discrete, it should be finite.

-We end with the proof of theorem \ref{main-theorem}, reviewing some examples and its implication on Wilson conjecture.